Ice Safety Estimates

 One question sports keep asking this time of year is a constant: How much ice is enough ice?
 The answer: It depends on who you ask, and what kind of ice you’re talking about.

-The Maine Department of Inland Fisheries and Wildlife (DIFW) includes a handy ice chart in its ice fishing rule book, but a quick look at three sources will show you that the “estimates” offered on any chart are just that: estimates.
+A quick look at three sources will show you that the “estimates” offered on any chart are just that: estimates.
 For instance, the U.S. Army Corps of Engineers says a single person on skis only needs 13/4 inches of ice, if they’re moving, to remain safe.
-The DIFW chart, which is credited to the American Pulpwood Association, says one person on foot should have 2 inches of solid blue ice underneath them.
+The Maine IF&W chart, which is credited to the American Pulpwood Association (shown above), says one person on foot should have 2 inches of solid blue ice underneath them.
 And according to the Northwest Territories Resources, Wildlife and Economic Development Department, a single person ought to have 3.9 inches of solid ice beneath their feet.
 Who to believe?
 It’s your life.
-Isn’t worth a bit of extra caution?
+Isn’t it worth a bit of extra caution?

 A few pieces of information, courtesy of the U.S. Army Corps of Engineers, Cold Regions Research and Engineering Laboratory: